Puzzles18 min read

 Create silhouette cards showing puppet figures making directional gestures: arm raised (Up), arm pointing right (Right), arm pointing left (Left), crouching (Down).
 Players decode each puppet's gesture as a directional input.

 Visual design: Black silhouettes on white backgrounds are easiest to read.
 Avoid complex poses where the directional meaning could be ambiguous.
-Clarity > cleverness in directional clue design.
+Clarity beats cleverness in directional clue design.

 Best for: Theater themes, storytelling escape rooms, creative events for adult groups.